 - Use a half teaspoon of garlic powder instead of fresh garlic if you’d like

-- Serving a fresh salsa at a party with bowls of warm tortilla chips and a bowl of fantastic party olives, these crispy cauliflower bites and these sweet and spicy almonds is a low-stress, delicious party idea
+- Serving a fresh salsa at a party with bowls of warm tortilla chips and a bowl of fantastic party olives, these crispy cauliflower bites and these sweet and spicy almonds is a low-stress, delicious party idea.
+Same with these fresh avocado sushi rolls!

 - Definitely use this fresh salsa as a side to fried or scrambled eggs…amazing!